himank670429/leadzen.ai-assingment/CLI/README.md

 - The CLI relies on a functioning Todo API at http://127.0.0.1:5000.
 - Error handling for API interactions is limited to a generic "some error occurred" message.
-- Consider using more specific error handling for a user-friendly experience.